 The Bounty Hunter Discovery 3300 is a VLF single frequency unit, operating a frequency of 6.6 kHz.
 At that low frequency, the detector can penetrate the ground to a deep level.
 You can detect coins as deep as 8″ but do you desire to go even deeper, then you can adjust the device’s sensitivity, discrimination, and ground balance to search at greater depth and discover items that haven’t been dug up for too long a while.

-Now, if you’re new to this metal detector, there are a few recommendations you should have in mind before starting to use it; such as:
+Now, if you’re new to this metal detector, there are a few recommendations you should have in mind before starting to use it:

 - Heavy-duty batteries are not advisable.
 Most metal detectors run on alkaline batteries only.